nklkli/AkkaStockMonitor/ReadMe.md

 ## Actor instantiation(solid lines) and flow of messages(dotted lines) between actors.
-All actor classes in code are suffixed with `...Actor`.
+- All actor classes in code are suffixed with `...Actor`.
 For brevity all suffixes in this diagram are omitted.
+- MainWindow(WPF control, not an actor) creates 3 `Button` actors.
+- Each `Button` actor updates WPF button text.
+- StockCoodinator actor create one Stock actor per stock symbol.
+- Stock actor creates one child - `StockPriceLookup`.
+- `Stock` actor publishes new stock prices to `LineCharting` actor.
+- `LineCharting` interacts with WPF controls to display prices in a chart.

 ```mermaid
 graph TD